-We used local values of dust temperature ($T_{\rm d}$) and gas column density ($N(\rm H_{2})$) that were fit to the spectral energy distribution of the dust (see Figure 2 in \citealt{2019ApJ...872..187C}).
+We used local values of dust temperature ($T_{\rm d}$) and gas column density ($N(\rm H_{2})$) that were fit to the spectral energy distribution (SED) of the dust (see Figure 2 in \citealt{2019ApJ...872..187C}).
 Subsequently, we determined the local radiation intensity as $U\simeq (T_{\rm d}/16.4\, \rm K)^{6}$, where $U=u_{\rm rad}/(8.64\times 10^{-13}\,\rm erg\, cm^{-3})$ represents the ratio of the radiation density at the specific location to the radiation density in the surrounding area (\citealt{2011piim.book.....D}).
 We estimate the density of the local gas volume as $n_{\rm H} = 2\times N(\rm H_{2})/W$, where $W$ denotes the depth of the cloud.
 For OMC-1, $W\simeq 0.15\,$pc (see \citealt{2017ApJ...846..122P,2019ApJ...872..187C}), which is in agreement with the turbulent correlation length estimated in \cite{2021ApJ...908...98G}.
-In our model, two main parameters are varied: the product of the maximum alignment efficiency and the depolarization by magnetic field fluctuation ($f_{\rm max}\times \sin^{2}\psi$), and the power index of the grain size distribution ($\beta$).
+In our model, two main parameters are varied: the product of the maximum alignment efficiency and the depolarisation by magnetic field fluctuation ($f_{\rm max}\times \sin^{2}\psi$), and the power index of the grain size distribution ($\beta$).
 The adopted parameters can be found in Table \ref{tab:one-phase_model}.

-We used LMFIT least square minimization, which extends the Levenberg–Marquardt method to restrict the best models, which were then used to fit the observed spectra.
+We used LMFIT least squares minimisation (\citealt{2016ascl.soft06014N}), which extends the Levenberg–Marquardt method to restrict the best models, which were then used to fit the observed spectra.
 These fitted spectra are represented by the solid lines in Figure \ref{fig:modelvsobs_1phase}.
 The accuracy of the fitting is demonstrated in Appendix \ref{app:model_fitting}.
 Our model is capable of reasonably replicating the observed spectra in certain regions, such as \#1, \#3, \#4, \#5, \#6 and \#8.
-However, our model does not fit the spectra well in other areas, leading to unconstrained parameters at those locations.
-Interestingly, the spectra that our model fails to reproduce exhibit a distinct "V-shape" pattern.
+However, our model does not fit the spectra well in other areas, which leads to unconstrained parameters at those locations.
+Interestingly, the spectra that our model fails to reproduce exhibit a distinct 'V-shape' pattern.